 Plodding through the lessons can be a bit tiresome, especially when you consider the fact that you must progress through them in order before new ones are unlocked.

-The characters and their moves you mimic might make you feel like a complete idiot (and you might require libations of some kind to ameliorate the humiliation in front of your friends), but isn’t that what dancing is?
+The characters and their moves you mimic might make you feel like an idiot, but isn’t that what dancing is?

 An improvement over the first game is the tightened controls, and the ability to control your character with the D-pad.